 Prevention Of Trash And Protection Of Aquatic Life

-According to the United Nations Environment Program (UNEP), plastic marine trash, particularly its capacity to transport dangerous compounds, is one of the most pressing environmental challenges, according to the United Nations Environment Program (UNEP).
-The risks of microplastics were addressed in the Leaders’ Declaration at the 2015 G7 conference in Bavaria, Germany.
+According to the United Nations Environment Program (UNEP), plastic marine trash, particularly it’s capacity to transport dangerous compounds, is one of the most pressing environmental challenges, according to the United Nations Environment Program (UNEP).
+The Leaders ‘ Declaration addressed the risks of microplastics at the 2015 G7 conference in Bavaria, Germany.

-Marine Pollution Bulletin deals with the efficient use of marine resources available at seas, oceans, and other large water bodies.
+Marine Pollution Bulletin deals with the efficient use of marine resources available in seas, oceans, and other large water bodies.
 It also deals with marine pollution and works towards reducing it.

-Plastic marine trash, particularly capable of transporting dangerous compounds, is one of the most pressing environmental challenges.
+Plastic marine trash is one of the most pressing environmental challenges, particularly capable of transporting dangerous compounds.

-At the international and national levels, legal attempts have been made to combat marine pollution.
+Legal attempts have been made to combat marine pollution and control plastic waste at the international and national levels.
 The London Convention on the Prevention of Marine Pollution by Dumping Wastes and Other Matter (or the London Convention) and the 1978 Protocol to the International Convention for the Prevention of Pollution from Ships (or the London Protocol) are the most important (MARPOL).

-However, due to a lack of financial resources to implement these rules, compliance is still low.
-To combat ocean plastic pollution, existing international legally enforceable mechanisms should be investigated further.
+However, compliance is still low due to a lack of financial resources to implement these rules.
+To combat ocean plastic waste and ocean plastic pollution, existing international legally enforceable mechanisms should be investigated further.

-India has a vast marine ecology and biodiversity that supports a significant number of species, and the coastal population relies on the resources provided by this marine ecosystem.
-The importance of preventing trash in the ocean and conserving this ecosystem has been recognized around the world.
+India has a vast marine ecology and biodiversity that supports many species, and the coastal population relies on the resources provided by this marine ecosystem.
+The importance of preventing trash and plastic waste build-up in the ocean and conserving this ecosystem has been recognized around the world.